Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 (Residue field of Univariate Polynomial Ring in x over Rationals modulo x^3 + 3*x + 1, x)

 julia> S = matrix_space(K, 3, 3)
-Matrix Space of 3 rows and 3 columns over Residue field of Univariate Polynomial Ring in x over Rationals modulo x^3 + 3*x + 1
+Matrix Space of 3 rows and 3 columns over Residue field of Univariate polynomial ring modulo x^3 + 3*x + 1

 julia> A = S([K(0) 2a + 3 a^2 + 1; a^2 - 2 a - 1 2a; a^2 - 2 a - 1 2a])
 [      0   2*x + 3   x^2 + 1]